yilinyang7/fairseq_multi_fix/README.md

 # Improving Multilingual Translation by Representation and Gradient Regularization

 ## Introduction
+This repo has an implementation of Language-informed Beam Search (LiBS) from [Language-Informed Beam Search Decoding for Multilingual Machine Translation]().

-This repo is a re-implementation of [Improving Multilingual Translation by Representation and Gradient Regularization](https://arxiv.org/abs/2109.04778) on the new [Fairseq](https://github.com/pytorch/fairseq) codebase.
+This repo has a re-implementation of [Improving Multilingual Translation by Representation and Gradient Regularization](https://arxiv.org/abs/2109.04778) on the new [Fairseq](https://github.com/pytorch/fairseq) codebase.
 Compared to my old codebase, this version is significantly faster while results (i.e. BLEU score) are largely the same.

 This release includes:
 * A rebuilt OPUS-100 dataset
 * Implementation of an auxiliary LangID prediction loss (i.e. TLP)
 * Implementation of on-the-fly oracle gradient de-confliction (i.e. TGP)
+* Implementation of Language-informed Beam Search (LiBS)

 ## Rebuilt OPUS-100 dataset
 First, run this script: